wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio2-imaging.rst

 Setting the roboRIO Team Number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The image writing process above does not set a team number.
-To fix this teams will need to make sure the microSD card is inserted and they are connected to the robot.
+To fix this teams will need to insert the microSD card  in the robRIO and connect to the robot.
 With the roboRIO Imaging Tool go to :guilabel:`Edit Startup Settings`.
 Next, fill out the :guilabel:`Team Number` box and hit :guilabel:`Apply`.

 .. figure:: images/teamnumber.png
    :alt: The edit Startup Settings portion of the imaging utility allow a team to renumber their robot.